wrgr/cppbook/assignments.md

 ### Core Assignment 67 - Parent Interview

+*Meet your parents/guardians!*

+While getting ready to set off in pursuit of your dreams, it's important to get to know yourself.
+One important aspect of getting to know yourself is to understand your own background.
+And where's a good place to start?
+Right at home – with, of course, your parents or guardians!

+Please ask your interviewee to set aside 30 minutes - 1 hour  to meet with you and tell you about him/herself.
+Here are a few pointers of questions to ask...but feel free to substitute for your own or add any that you'd like:

+- Where were you born?
+How long did you live there?
+Do you remember those times?
+Was it a big town or little town?
+- Where were your parents born?
+What did they tell you about their childhood?
+- What were the main (most important) things that your parents taught you?
+Were they strict about you going to school?
+Did they encourage you to study?
+Did they encourage you to get a job?
+- How would you consider your relationship with your parents when you were my age?
+Did you talk to them a lot about your personal thoughts and issues?
+Did you have to behave a certain way in order to "be a good daughter/son"?
+Can you describe that?
+- When you were my age, how did you picture yourself in 20 years?
+(Meaning, when you were ~16 years old, how did you picture yourself as a 35 year old?)
+What kind of dreams and aspirations did you have when you were my age?
+What were the things you hoped to do when you 'grew up"?
+- For the most part, do you feel like you've accomplished what you wanted to do?
+- As your son/daughter, what is the most important teaching you hope I carry with me as I embark on my own journey someday?
+- Do you have any career aspirations and dreams for me?
+Do you have any personal dreams/aspirations for me?
+- Why do you want me to go to college?
+- Would you support me and encourage me to go to graduate school or professional school (medicine, law, etc)?
+- What would you like me to get out of my college experience?
+What is the most important thing to you regarding my attendance to college?

+Make sure you take notes during the interview...or even better yet, if you have access to a voice recorder or video camera, this might be a good time to use it.
+With all of this information, please write an essay that introduces us to your parents (include their names) and shares with us the topics listed above.
+Basically, who are your parents, what is their background, what values did they learn as children/young adults, what they hope for your future, and finally, what did you learn about yourself and your goals from getting to know your parents' background.

 #### [](#ca068)

 ### Core Assignment 68 - Next Steps after CPP: Action Plan Draft 1

+With your mentor, develop an action plan for applying to college, beginning with July of this year, and concluding with high school graduation and college acceptance.
+You should also talk about study skills and short/long term goals for college and beyond.

+It is expected that you will complete initial ideas in our class mentoring session, and expand on them at home (emailing your mentor for help if needed), to produce a 2-4 page document.
+You should think about your strengths and weaknesses, and how you will use the time you have to create the most polished, best version of your applications.

+Examples might include – a study plan for preparing for the SAT, plans to become a leader and start a new student group at your school, or getting a tutor to bring up your math grades.

+Please also include your dashboard numbers for where you are and where you want to be for: SAT, GPA, Impact and Initiative (leadership), Essays, Polish, and Money

+A recommended format is included [here](/cppbook/next_steps_template.doc).

+**For rising seniors, please also include your current plan for schools you plan to apply to (with dates), and test dates and requirements so that we can review!**

 #### [](#ca069)